-Recently, a new group has appeared in cyberspace with the goal of creating a line of Linux computers based on the PowerPC architecture.
+In the last couple of years, a new group has appeared in cyberspace with the goal of creating an open source PowerPC laptop.
 They are currently raising money and are in the early planning.
 The question is: Can they pull it off?
 And, if they do, will it be worth it?

 What is PowerPC again?